 A large portion of these people selling their used iPhone 11 Pro's are individuals that have left their carrier with a balance still owed to the phone and are likely having a difficult time activating it with the new carrier.

 If a balance isn't paid off before they leave, the carrier will eventually initiate a hold or potentially blacklist the phone.
-In short these iPhones eventually become useless and become extremely difficult and expensive to unlock.
+In short these iPhones eventually become useless and become extremely difficult and expensive to unlock the iPhone.

 The best way to check if any balance is owed to the device is call the carrier person claims the phone to be.
 Simply explain to the carrier that you are trying to purchase the iPhone and want to verify that it's paid off.